Impeachment of Fernando Collor de Mello

 The impeachment of Fernando Collor de Mello, the 32nd president of Brazil, began on 29 September 1992, when the Chamber of Deputies approved the opening of impeachment procedures with 441 votes in favour.
 On 29 December 1992, when the trial began in the Federal Senate, Collor resigned in a letter read out by lawyer José Moura Rocha to avoid impeachment.
 However, the following day, Collor was sentenced to be disqualified from holding public office for eight years by 76 votes in favour and 2 against.
 It was Brazil's third impeachment trial; in 1955, Presidents Carlos Luz and Café Filho were also impeached.

 During the political campaign for the 1989 elections, Paulo César Farias was treasurer of the presidential team of Fernando Collor de Mello and Itamar Franco.
 After the victory, PC Farias became involved in several areas of government and organized and led a huge corruption scheme.
-In an interview with Veja magazine in May 1992, Pedro Collor denounced Fernando Collor for being directly involved in the PC Farias Scheme.
+In an interview with Veja magazine in May 1992, Pedro Collor, the brother of the President, denounced Fernando Collor for being directly involved in the PC Farias Scheme.
 The investigation revealed that those involved collected around 15 million reais and spent more than a billion reais during Fernando Collor's government.